nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

 ## Running the application

+!!!!
+You need more explanation of why you added view related code but here you say we have not created a UI yet. !!!!

 To run the code, use the following command in the top level of your `nova_tutorial` project:

 ```bash